 Another long-term effect that may be very dangerous for an opioid user is the development of tolerance.
-Tolerance occurs when the body begins to require more and more of a drug to produce the same effects 3.
-Tolerance compels users to flirt with ever-increasing, dangerous amounts of the drug, which can easily lead to overdose.
+Tolerance occurs when the body begins to require more and more of a drug to produce the same effects.3 Tolerance compels users to flirt with ever-increasing, dangerous amounts of drugs, which can easily lead to overdose.

 Dependence and Withdrawal

-Over time and often after taking increased doses, the user will become dependent on the substance, meaning they must have it to feel and function normally 3.
-While this can happen to any hydromorphone user—even someone who takes the drug exactly as prescribed—it is a more common development in those who abuse the drug.
+Over time and often after taking increased doses, users will become dependent on hydromorphone, meaning they must have it to feel and function normally.3 While this can happen to any hydromorphone user—even someone who takes the drug exactly as prescribed—it is a more common development among those who abuse it.
 An opioid-dependent person will experience withdrawal symptoms when they stop or decrease their use.
-Due to the severe discomfort of opioid withdrawal, many users keep taking the drug even when they want to quit.
+Due to the severe discomfort of opioid withdrawal, many users keep taking opiate drugs even when they want to quit.

-The symptoms of hydromorphone withdrawal are similar to other opioid withdrawal symptoms and include 1:
+Hydromorphone withdrawal symptoms are similar to other opioid withdrawal symptoms and include:1

 - Teary eyes and runny nose.